Notes on the Geography of Brazil: Brasilia

 We'll try a little walk along the monumental axis.
 We've moved about 1.5 miles up from the last pictures, and we're looking at what's officially called the Jardim Burle Marx, though Burle Marx, who died in 1994, would surely not be happy with the way his garden looks.
 He designed many others, in Brasilia and elsewhere, and his reputation will no doubt survive this assault.
 Keep your eye on that curving road on the left.

 Now it's on the right.
-That's a shopping mall on your left, and that's the elevated bus station sitting athwart the axis.
-Oddly perhaps, the bus station also marks the main crossing of the axis.
-An avenue curved like a strung bow crosses the arrow of that main axis, and most of the superblocks of the city are laid out on that curved avenue or several streets parallel to it.
-The whole place was forest in 1957.
-The bus station was one of the first buildings on the site and is also, along with a TV tower, the only structures designed by Costa.
+That's a shopping mall on your left, and that's the elevated bus station sitting athwart the monumental axis.
+An avenue curved like a strung bow crosses that main axis, and most of the superblocks of the city are laid out on that curved avenue or several streets parallel to it.

-Here's that same shopping center, rather spoiling the view of the axis.
-(Just beyond it, the ribbed roof of the national theater doesn't help.)
-Still, you can make out the iconic twin towers of the congress and the green-tinted windows of the ministry buildings on this side of them.
-Disconcertingly, anyone approaching the Congress along the axis is moving not toward the supposedly beckoning Amazon but in a southeasterly direction, back toward the coast.
+Here's that same shopping center.
+Behind it, the ribbed roof of the national theater.
+On the right, in the distance, are the iconic twin towers of the congress and the green-tinted windows of the ministry buildings on this side of them.

 There's an awful lot of grass on the axis.
 It's not what garden-designer Marx wanted, but it's great for rock concerts.